Darqueze Dennard: 2017

-He competed with Adam Jones, Dre Kirkpatrick, Josh Shaw, and William Jackson III in training camp for the job as a starting cornerback.
+He competed with Jones, Kirkpatrick, Shaw, and Jackson III in training camp for the job as a starting cornerback.
 Dennard was named the Bengals' third cornerback on their depth chart behind Jones and Kirkpatrick for the second consecutive season.

-He started the Cincinnati Bengals' season-opener against the Baltimore Ravens and collected four combined tackles and deflected a pass during their 0–20 loss.
-On September 24, 2017, Dennard recorded a career-high ten combined tackles and sacked Aaron Rodgers during a 24–27 loss to the Green Bay Packers.
-During a Week 4 matchup against the Cleveland Browns, he recorded four combined tackles and a sack on DeShone Kizer as the Bengals earned a 31–7 victory.
-On October 29, 2017, Dennard tied his career-high with ten combined tackles and defended a pass during a 24–23 win over the Indianapolis Colts He finished the season playing in all 16 games, starting six, recording a career-high 85 tackles, six passes defensed, and two interceptions.
+He started the Bengals' season-opener against the Ravens and collected four combined tackles and deflected a pass during their 20–0 loss.
+On September 24, 2017, Dennard recorded a career-high ten combined tackles and sacked Aaron Rodgers during a 27–24 loss to the Green Bay Packers.
+During a Week 4 matchup against the Browns, he recorded four combined tackles and a sack on DeShone Kizer as the Bengals earned a 31–7 victory.
+On October 29, 2017, Dennard tied his career-high with ten combined tackles and defended a pass during a 24–23 win over the Colts He finished the season playing in all 16 games, starting six, recording a career-high 85 tackles, six passes defensed, and two interceptions.